HKUDS/LightRAG/README.md

 ### Multi-file Type Support

-The `testract` supports reading file types such as TXT, DOCX, PPTX, CSV, and PDF.
+The `textract` supports reading file types such as TXT, DOCX, PPTX, CSV, and PDF.

 ```python
 import textract